yingding/tf-every-day/07tflite/README.md

 * train a mnist model (train.py)
 * convert the trained model to tflite using compression (convert.py)
 * inference the compressed model (inference.py)
-* transfer learning on python, or android device (transfer.py)
+* retrain tflite model on python, or android device (retrain.py)

 ## Reference: